 After you've filed your articles, created your bylaws, held your first directors' meeting, and issued stock, you're almost ready to go.
 But you still need to obtain the required licenses and permits that anyone needs to start a new business, such as a business license (also known as a tax registration certificate).
 You may also have to obtain an employer identification number from the IRS, a seller's permit from your state, or a zoning permit from your local planning board.
 For more information, see the Licenses & Permits for Your Business area of Nolo's website.

-If you're ready to incorporate your business, you can use Nolo's Online Corporation to create your corporation online or the following books which include all the forms and information you need:
+If you're ready to incorporate your business, you can use Nolo's Online Corporation to create your corporation online or you can use Nolo's Corporate Bylaws to easily create your bylaws online.
+Another option is to use the following books which include all the forms and information you need:

 1 | 2